omemaxim/doc_collection/README.md

 pip_top_hundred()
 ```

-Now you are ready to extract data from all libs you've pipped and it's dependencies:
+Now you are ready to extract data from all libs you have in your Python (where are can be some exceptions):

 ```python
 extract()
 ```

-    --------------- error during tensorflow-io-gcs-filesystem documentation extracting
+    --------------- exception during tensorflow-io-gcs-filesystem documentation extracting
-    --------------- error during theano documentation extracting
+    --------------- exception during theano documentation extracting